domsinclair/art/2023-05-16-artoflogging.md

 > <span style="color:red">It should be noted that Microsoft's ILogger does itself provide structured logging but in reality providers like [Serilog](https://serilog.net/) tend to do it a litter more comprehensively.<span>

-Using `Ilogger` will require a reference to it in every single class that we want to log.
+Using `ILogger` will require a reference to it in every single class that we want to log.
 There are basically two ways of doing this.

 The first is manually.
 That would require that we add, at the very least, the following to each and every class that we create.